 Reinforcing Steel

-Other steel materials such as dowel bars, tie bars, mesh reinforcement, guardrail, steel traffic signal and light poles, towers and mast arms, metal railings (excluding wire fence), and frames and grates will be subject to a steel cost adjustment when the pay items they are used in have a contract value of $10,000 or greater.
+Other steel materials such as dowel bars, tie bars, welded reinforcement, guardrail, steel traffic signal and light poles, towers and mast arms, metal railings (excluding wire fence), and frames and grates will be subject to a steel cost adjustment when the pay items they are used in have a contract value of $10,000 or greater.

 The adjustments shall apply to the above items when they are part of the original proposed construction, or added as extra work and paid for by agreed unit prices.
 The adjustments shall not apply when the item is added as extra work and paid for at a lump sum price or by force account.